-I am trying to display the battery level as it is being used to power the arduino.
+I am trying to display the battery voltage as it is being used to power the Arduino.

 I have tried powering the Arduino through the USB and the battery voltage is read accurately when compared to the multimeter reading.

-But when the battery is powering the arduino and being read, it keeps displaying 5.00 V, when it should not be.
+But when the battery is powering the Arduino and being read, it keeps displaying 5.00 V, which it should not be.

 Just wondering what might be happening and how I can go about resolving this issue.